r-pufky/docs/services/certificate-authority/README.md

 > Requiring a password `-aes256` for the private key will require that password
 > to be entered everytime the certifcate is used (e.g. service is started).
 > Given the short lived nature of these certificates, generally no password is
-> used and CRL/OSCP are used to invalidate any exposed certifiates.
+> used and CRL/OSCP are used to invalidate any exposed certificates.

 Sign certificate signing request:
 ```bash